Lake County, Ind., sheriff questions how murder suspect Leon Taylor escaped custody in Gary after video released

 "After watching this video, I am highly disturbed and disappointed by the procedures the private transportation driver used during the transfer of this suspect to our jail," said Lake County Sheriff Oscar Martinez Jr.

-In a statement, the Sheriff Martinez says Taylor can be seen struggling with his leg brace and does not appear to be wearing shackles.
+In a statement, the sheriff says Taylor can be seen struggling with his leg brace and does not appear to be wearing shackles.

 "We also believe the suspect may have been manipulating his leg brace during the trip and was apparently continuing to disable the device when he exited the SUV," the sheriff said.